Graduation Requirements - Undergraduate

 - ENGL125 and ENGL135

-International students admitted to a baccalaureate program and who, based on their TOEFL & TWE or the English Placement Exam, must complete the international English sequence, must take, at a minimum, ENGL013, ENGL017, and ENGL100.
+International students admitted to a baccalaureate program who must complete the International English sequence (based on their TOEFL & TWE or the English Placement Exam), must take, at a minimum, ENGL013, ENGL017, and ENGL100.

 Students who are in a three-course English sequence may either take English II during the summer between their freshman and sophomore years, take two lower level social sciences during the second semester of their sophomore year, or take one lower level social science during the summer between their sophomore and junior years so that all students are in exactly the same place at the start of their junior year.